limyunkai19/minimal-mistakes-jekyll/README.md

 tags: jekyll
 ---
 ```
-Change the title and date and categories and tags are optional.
-Note: the 3 dashes above and 3 dashes below are important.
+Change the title and date, categories and tags are optional.
+Note that the 3 dashes above and 3 dashes below are important.

 After the YAML front matter (after the 3 dashes) you may start writing your own post in markdown.
 You may find this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) handy.